mvolkmann/blog/src/rust.md

    }
    ```

-1. Run the tests by entering `cargo test`.
+1. Run the tests by entering `cargo test`

-1. Build the library by entering `cargo build`.
+1. Build the library by entering `cargo build`

+1. Go back up a directory by entering `cd ..`

 1. Create the directory structure for an application that will use the library
-   by entering `cargo new geometry2d-app`.
+   by entering `cargo new geometry2d-app`

+1. Enter `cd geometry2d-app`

-1. Modify `geometry2d-app/Cargo.toml` to contain the following dependency:
+1. Modify `Cargo.toml` to contain the following dependency:

    ```toml
    geometry2d = { path = "../geometry2d" }
    ```

-1. Modify `geometry2d-app/src/main.rs` to contain the following:
+1. Modify `src/main.rs` to contain the following:

    ```rust
    extern crate geometry2d;